EmmanuelAllanMJ/AC-tip-tuesday/README.md

-# Class based vs Function based components in React
+# Class based vs Functional based components in React

-## Why do we need Class based components?
+## Why do you need to know about Class based components?

 - After **React 16.8 (2019)**, **React hooks** was introduced and in most modern React projects, you would pretty much work with Functional Components only.
 You might never build a single class-based Component.